Note on Classroom Use

 While instructors have structured their assignments in a variety of ways to suit their specific course goals, we do provide a location on this site that is designed to catalyze these sorts of activities: the “Keywords Collaboratory.”
 Dozens of courses have used the Collaboratory, allowing students to grasp and internalize the intellectual and theoretical points implicit in a keywords project.
 Sometimes students have been divided into small working groups of three to five, each focused on a different keyword that runs through or is central to the course.
 Sometimes an entire course or seminar has worked together on a single keyword.
 In each case, the students need to be taught to collaborate both on the ideas and on the mechanics of the essay composition, whether it is written, audio, visual, or some combination of the three.
 This approach tends to jolt students out of the idea that writing and composition has to be the solitary and individualistic activity typical of college classrooms, especially in the humanities and humanistic social sciences.
 The Collaboratory is, in this sense, an illustration of a point made by some of the most ardent advocates for the digital humanities: digital work tends to push scholars in the cultural disciplines toward more collaborative research methodologies and composition practices.
 It also makes clear one point that college instructors labor to teach: the audience for classroom assignments is not limited to the person who is assessing those assignments.
 The Collaboratory teaches this lesson since it is open to the broader public, not only to the students in the course but also to anyone who wanders onto the site.
 Instructors using the Collaboratory have found that an orientation toward a larger public encourages students to think more carefully and, often, more ambitiously about their writing and composition choices.

-We urge instructors to use this site to look over the technological options, sample assignments, and syllabi provided by instructors who have used Keywords for American Cultural Studies in the past and to consider adapting them or inventing new assignments.
+We urge instructors to use this site to look over the technological options, sample assignments, and syllabi provided by instructors who have used Keywords for American Cultural Studies, Second Edition in the past and to consider adapting them or inventing new assignments.
 If you devise your own, you will find on this site a way of sharing it with others, along with tips about what worked and what did not.
 This site is meant to promote collaboration not just between students in a single course but also among instructors.
 We urge you to experiment with using the Collaboratory to link students and courses across two or more institutions by developing assignments through which they can work together on the same keyword or keywords.
 In any one of these contexts, your own students can learn more effectively by contributing to the production and dissemination of knowledge at the core of research and scholarship.